Skip to main content

 #

-Every major subplot should be resolved in their own scene mirroring a mini-climax, this scene shouldn’t answer the central story question and isn’t the main climax of the novel.
+Every major subplot should be resolved in its own scene mirroring a mini-climax, this scene shouldn’t answer the central story question and isn’t the main climax of the novel.
 Although, it should further complicate story events and further drive the story to its conclusion.

 • Which subplots should be tied-off?